-14. Don’t walk past a discarded wrapper, used diaper or other leave-behinds of customers.
-Pick it up and dispose accordingly.
+14. Don’t walk past a discarded wrapper, used diaper, or other leave-behinds.
+Pick it up and dispose of it accordingly.

 15. Don’t stand in front of the store looking bored.

-16. Don’t check out.
-If you ask, “Did you find everything OK?” listen to the answer and fix whatever is not right.
+16. Don't check out.
+If you ask, “Did you find everything OK?” listen to the answer and fix whatever is not right to achieve customer satisfaction.

 17. Never say, “I don’t know” to any question without following with, “I’ll find out.”